 Put-In-Bay – Often called the “Key West of the North”, Put-In-Bay features a lively entertainment scene, historic sites, and breathtaking water views.
 We took the ferry over for a day trip to visit Perry’s Victory and International Peace Memorial.
-The Memorial was established to honor those who fought in the Battle of Lake Erie, during the War of 1812, and to celebrate the long-lasting peace among Great Britain, Canada and the U.S.
+The Memorial was established to honor those who fought in the Battle of Lake Erie, during the War of 1812, and to celebrate the long-lasting peace between Great Britain, Canada, and the U.S.

 Tony Packo’s – You can’t come to Maumee Bay State Park and not have dinner at Tony Packo’s!
 Made famous when Jamie Farr’s character Corporal Klinger, (both Toledo natives), on the TV series M*A*S*H made mention of the Packo restaurant in six episodes of the show.
 Photos of the M*A*S*H cast, their signed buns, and other M*A*S*H paraphernalia can be seen hanging in the Original Tony Packo’s restaurant.
 You’ll have to go for yourself, because this place is historical, and since 1932 they’ve been serving the Toledo area.

 Make sure to check out all the signed hot dog buns on the walls!
-Started by Burt Reynolds in 1972, since then buns signed by presidents, actors, musicians, astronauts and more can be seen in all Packo restaurant locations.
+Started by Burt Reynolds in 1972, since then buns signed by presidents, actors, musicians, astronauts, and more can be seen in all Packo restaurant locations.

-Hiking/Biking/Cross-country Skiing – Maumee Bay State Park is home to several miles of trails winding through swamp and marsh wetlands, open meadows, ponds and beaches.
+Hiking/Biking/Cross-country Skiing – Maumee Bay State Park is home to several miles of trails winding through swamp and marsh wetlands, open meadows, ponds, and beaches.
 Enjoy great views of Lake Erie while you hike or bike.

 - Bike Path (biking, walking, jogging) — 5 miles; paved, connects to City of Oregon Bike Trail